uwcartlab/webmapping/Chapter8/readme.md

 Lesson 1: GitHub Refresher
 ==========================

-As introduced in Week 1, _**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the _**[Git](http://git-scm.com/)**_ version control system to take snapshots of your files at a given time, creating a backup that can be shared collaborative when multiple developers are coding at the same time (e.g., your final project).
+As introduced in Chapter 2, _**[GitHub](https://github.com/)**_ is a website and project hosting service that uses the _**[Git](http://git-scm.com/)**_ version control system to take snapshots of your files at a given time, creating a backup that can be shared collaborative when multiple developers are coding at the same time (e.g., your final project).

-You have been using GitHub to commit your weekly activities throughout semester, but before discussing GitHub as a collaborative coding tool, it is helpful to refresh some [core GitHub terminology](https://help.github.com/en/github/getting-started-with-github/github-glossary):
+You have been using GitHub to commit your chapter activities throughout semester, but before discussing GitHub as a collaborative coding tool, it is helpful to refresh some [core GitHub terminology](https://help.github.com/en/github/getting-started-with-github/github-glossary):

 *   _**[Repository](https://help.github.com/en/github/getting-started-with-github/github-glossary#repository):**_ A repository is the most basic element of GitHub.
 They are easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.
 *   _**[Clone](https://help.github.com/en/github/getting-started-with-github/github-glossary#clone):**_ A clone is a copy of a repository that lives on your computer instead of on a website's server somewhere, or the act of making that copy.
 With your clone you can edit the files in your preferred editor and use Git to keep track of your changes without having to be online.
 It is, however, connected to the remote version so that changes can be synced between the two.